 - Commit to giving a professional effort and delivering high-quality work

-Each partner and project requires different skill-sets–partners need interns with skills ranging from financial modeling to video editing, and everything in-between!
+Each partner and project requires different skills; partners need interns with skills ranging from financial modeling to video editing, and everything in between.
 We encourage all to apply.
 Students who are accepted have a passion for solving social issues and can adhere to the time commitments for a project.

 - Register for BUSM 491R Section 001.

 - When projects become available close to the start of the semester, we will invite you to review them and indicate your preferences.

 - Team assignments are made by Friday before the add/drop deadline.

 NOTE: Some projects require none of the specified skills on the application, so don’t be intimidated or back out of applying.
 Applying should take five to fifteen minutes.

 The simplest answer is: We don’t know.

 Because we are working with real-world partner organizations and their actual work in the field, we won’t know the details of their needs until close to the beginning of the semester.

 However, we do know that every semester we have close to thirty projects that require a diverse set of backgrounds and skills to accomplish them.
 When you register, you’ll be asked to identify your skills and interests.
 Later, when projects do come available, you’ll be able to choose your favorites and we will do our best to pair you with one of your top three.